Clubs and societies

 Oxford Migration Studies Society

 The Oxford Migration Studies Society (OMSS) is a University society that aims to connect people in Oxford examining any facet of migration.
-Society members include students and researchers from the RSC as well as from the Centre on Migration, Policy and Society (COMPAS), the International Migration Institute (IMI) and other specialists in a range of disciplines, including anthropology, politics, history, geography and sociology.
+Society members include students and researchers from the RSC as well as from the Centre on Migration, Policy and Society (COMPAS) and other specialists in a range of disciplines, including anthropology, politics, history, geography and sociology.

 Oxford Monitor of Forced Migration